 For kids ages 13 and up, The New York Times is offering daily and weekly writing prompts based on different topics and types of media, including photos and illustrations.
 And you can access all New York Times content for free with your library card and PIN.

 Doodle with Mo Willems

-Virtual field trips: Museums, aquariums, & more
+Virtual field trips: Museums, aquariums & more

+Attractions and museums are closed for now, but you can visit many virtually.
 Thanks to the educators, fellow librarians, and others who have been compiling these great lists!

 - Brookfield Zoo brings the zoo to you every weekday for the next several weeks at 11 am CT.
 On Facebook Live (and YouTube), you can see featured animals as well as plenty of educational, informative insight from Animal Care Specialists.

 - San Diego Zoo has a website just for kids with videos, activities, and games.
 Plus live cams!

 - Monterey Bay Aquarium has live cams highlighting penguins, sea otters, and sharks.